lbryio/spec/index.md

 The LBRY blockchain is a public, proof-of-work blockchain.
 It serves three key purposes:

 1. An index of the content available on the network
-2. A payment and proof system for priced content
+2. A payment system and record of purchases for priced content
 3. Trustful publisher identities (fixme: should this even be listed here?)

 The LBRY blockchain is a fork of the [Bitcoin](https://bitcoin.org/bitcoin.pdf) blockchain, with substantial modifications.
 This document will not cover or specify any aspects of LBRY that are identical to Bitcoin, and will instead focus on the differences.